 Social media has become increasingly more important for building brands and businesses.
 Facebook is a particularly powerful social media platform for putting your brand or business on the map.

-Facebook business or fan pages can be customized to have a unique URL.
-This is sometimes called a "vanity URL", but Facebook now typically calls it a "username".
-This way, rather than a string of letters/numbers such as facebook.com/page/mycompany/12548785, it can be something simpler, such as facebook.com/mycompany.
-You must be an admin of the Facebook page to make this type of change.
+Facebook business or fan pages can be customized to have a unique Facebook page URL.
+This URL is sometimes called a "vanity URL", but Facebook now typically calls the URL a "username".
+This way, rather than ending your Facebook page URL with a string of letters/numbers such as facebook.com/page/mycompany/12548785, the URL can be something simpler, such as facebook.com/mycompany.
+You must be an admin of the Facebook page to make this type of change to your Facebook URL.

-Setting up a username is optional, but it gives you a shorter, more memorable web address for your business page.
-It also makes it easier to add your page into Juicer (though you can still do it using the string of letters/numbers, if necessary).
+Setting up a username/Facebook vanity URL is optional, but it gives you a shorter, more memorable web address for your Facebook business page.
+It also makes it easier to add your Facebook page into Juicer (though you can still do it using the string of letters/numbers, if necessary).

 1) Go to www.facebook.com, click the drop-down menu in the upper-right corner, and make sure you are switched over to your business/fan page.